“Service to others is the rent you pay for your room here on Earth.”

 Our Staff

-Executive Director
+Interim Executive Director

-Charlé Johnson, MA, Advanced Certified Forensic Interviewer
+Charlé Johnson, MA, Diplomate Certified Forensic Interviewer

 Associate Director